LGBTQ

 Rights and Resources for LGBTQ Youth and their Parents, Families, and Allies

 LGBTQ (Lesbian, Gay, Bisexual, Transgender, and Questioning) foster care youth face serious risks and challenges.
-Just like other young people, they need acceptance, understanding, support, and resources.
+Like other young people, they need acceptance, understanding, support, and resources.
 It is also important for foster parents, families, and allies to have the resources needed to support LGBTQ youth in foster care.

 The information below provides local and national support and resources for LGBTQ youth and those who care about them.
 LGBTQ Resources in Maine